RARE-PEPES/wp-rarepepes/README.md

 ## Description

-This plugin provides a shortcode that you can use to fetch and display data about rare assets.
+Shortcodes to display media and metadata for your rare pepes using only asset names and shortcodes.

 You can use the shortcode like this: